Contents

 In the true sense of minimalist travel photography gear, this is the only lens that matters.

-The Fujifilm 35mm f1.4 is my second most used lens and has long been one of my favourites if not my favourite.
+The 35mm was my second most used lens and, for a long time, was one of my favourites, if not my favourite.

-If there were only one lens I could ever shoot on again, it would be the Fujifilm 35mm f1.4.
+If there were only one lens I could ever shoot on again, it would be the Fujifilm 33mm f1.4.

-It’s a classic focal length (53mm full-frame equivalent) that people have been shooting on for generations.
+It’s a classic focal length (50mm full-frame equivalent) that people have been shooting on for generations.

-It was developed long before variable-focal-length lenses were a thing, and it’s the perfect pairing for my camera.
+It was developed long before variable-focal-length lenses existed, and it’s the perfect pairing for my camera.

 When I learned photography in 2010, I shot on the Nikon trilogy, the holy grail of lenses, with a focal range from 14mm to 200mm, all at f/2.8.

-The interesting thing is that despite the range, the wide angle was rarely used, and the 24-70 was the boring but safe choice.
+Interestingly, despite the range, the wide-angle was rarely used, and the 24-70 was the boring but safe choice.

-It wasn’t until I started shooting on prime lenses that I realised their value stretches beyond that of most standard variable focal length lenses in the 24-100mm range.
+It wasn’t until I started shooting with prime lenses that I realised their value extends beyond most standard variable-focal-length lenses in the 24-100mm range.

-A decent variable focal length lens produces impressively sharp results these days because there isn’t much difference between them optically.
+A decent variable-focal-length lens produces impressively sharp results these days because there isn’t much optical difference among them.

 But there is one thing they can’t compete with – the aperture.

-This means they can produce results you can’t achieve on variable aperture lenses.
+This means they can produce results you can’t achieve with variable aperture lenses.

 Not yet, anyway.